Whonix/anon-gw-anonymizer-config/README.md

 example user configurations and other tweaks required.
 The Tor binary itself does not get modified.

+Deactivates IPv4 forwarding using /etc/sysctl.d/
+IPv4 forwarding is not required for a Tor based Anonymity Distribution Gateways.
+Deactivating it as defense in depth to prevent leaks.

+Deactivates IPv6 using /etc/sysctl.d/
+There are no IPv6 Anonymity Distribution Gateways featuring an IPv6 firewall yet.
+Therefore deactivating it to prevent leaks.

 This package is produced independently of, and carries no guarantee from, The Tor Project.
 ## How to install `anon-gw-anonymizer-config` using apt-get ##